Greenheart/talks/2021-05-17-chalmers-sustainability-entrepreneurship/slides.md

 - What do I value in life?

-- How can I live a good life while also making a good impact on the world around us?
+- How can I live a good life while also making a good impact on the world around me?

 ---
 layout: image-right